 The Junior Research Group of the DFG Center for Advanced Studies was established in 2015, with Dr. Yonatan Sahle as its leader.
 The broad research interest of the working group was anatomical and behavioral evolution across the emergence of Homo sapiens.
 The group worked on later Middle- and Late Pleistocene fossil hominin and archaeological remains from eastern Africa, mainly Ethiopia, Kenya, and Tanzania.

-The Junior Research Group had two doctoral students.
+The Junior Research Group had two doctoral students and a postdoctoral fellow.
 Abel Bosman (M.Sc., University of Leiden) studied Middle-Late Pleistocene hominin remains from several contexts in eastern Africa.
 Specifically, he employed advanced techniques in virtual anthropology to reconstruct and analyze these fossils.
 He reconstructed Pleistocene hominin crania from Kenya and Tanzania.
+Sebastian Scheiffele (M.Sc., University of Tübingen) focused on technological and behavioral innovations during the Late Pleistocene of eastern Africa.
 Dr. Hila Ashkenazy (Ph.D, University of Jerusalem) examined lithic assemblages from recently excavated cave sites in southeastern Ethiopia.

-In addition to doctoral dissertation projects, the Junior Research Group was actively exploring for new Late Pleistocene paleoanthropological occurrences along the western margin of the Afar Rift, Ethiopia.
-These multidisciplinary explorations, led by Dr. Yonatan Sahle, involved several collaborators, including the DFG Center’s co-director Prof. Dr. Katerina Harvati.
-Explorations in parts of the region of interest yielded promising results.
+In addition to doctoral dissertation projects, the Junior Research Group was actively exploring for new Late Pleistocene paleoanthropological occurrences in several areas, including the Afar Rift, Ethiopia.
+These multidisciplinary explorations, led by Dr. Yonatan Sahle, involved several collaborators.

 Phenotypic variation in the human mandible over the last 500 years in the Netherlands Applying geometric morphometrics methods to quantify the anatomical variation of the mandible, the primary aim of this project is to assess patterns of phenotypic variation across the last 500 years in the Netherlands.
 The project, in collaboration with Dan Dediu and Scott Moisik from the Max Planck Institute for Psycholinguistics in Nijmegen, and Andrea Waters-Rist from the Laboratory for Human Osteoarchaeology in Leiden, utilizes 3D laser scan data of two Dutch archaeological populations (Alkmaar, AD 1484-1574 and Middenbeemster, AD 1829-1866) and MRI scan data of extant Dutch individuals.